 EBBS Prize Lecture FENS Copenhagen 2016, Distinguished Lecture in Pharmacology Toronto 2015, Zülch Lecture Göttingen 2015, Qi Zhen Global Lecture Hangzhou 2014, Brenda Milner Lecture Montreal 2014, Woolsey Lecture Madison 2012, Eli Lilly Lecture Montreal 2011, Mars Lecture, Florida 2011, Kavli Lecture Soc Neuroecon Evanston 2010, Roger Brown Louks Lecture Seattle 2009, Netherlands Cognition Lecture Amsterdam 2008, Paul-Flechsig-Lecture Leipzig 2006, Presidential Lecture Biol Psych Atlanta 2005, Pfizer Lecture SfN San Diego 2004, Special Lecture JNS Osaka 2004, Hans-Lukas-Teuber Lecture MIT 2001, NIH Director’s Lecture Bethesda 1999, EBBS ENA Lecture Strassbourg 1996, Brooks Lecture Harvard 1993.

 • Báez-Mendoza R, Schultz W. Performance error-related activity in monkey striatum during social interactions.
-Sci Reports (in press) 2016).
+Sci Reports 6: 37199, 2016 (8 pages).

 • Zangemeister L, Grabenhorst F, Schultz W. Neural basis for economic saving strategies in human amygdala-prefrontal reward circuits.
-Curr Biol (in press) 2016.
+Curr Biol 26: 3004-3013, 2016.

 • Primate amygdala neurons evaluate the progress of self-defined economic choice sequences. eLife 5: e18731, 2016 (24 pages).